1 min read

 #1: Better Self-Awareness and Self-Acceptance

-Group therapy gives people a safe and supportive place to learn more about their thoughts, feelings, and actions.
+Group therapy gives people a safe and supportive place to learn more about their thoughts, feelings, and actions, as well as mental health conditions like depression and anxiety.
 People can learn more about themselves and learn to accept their strengths and weaknesses by getting feedback and support from other people in the group.

 #2: Enhanced Communication and Interpersonal Skills